stewyb314/trc/docs/Design.md

 created.
 Each watcher essentially tails the output file and writes the result to a channel.
 When the command completes (either by finishing execution or by client stopping command) the watcher is notified via a channel.

-In psudo code the watcher tailing an output file:
+In pseudo code the watcher tailing an output file:
 ```
     while true {
     	line = readLineFromOutputFile()